towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychVideoSwitcher.markdown

 RGBImage = PsychVideoSwitcher\('MapLuminanceToRGB', lum, ratio \[, trigger\]\);
-\- Perform conversion of a luminance image into a RGBImage.
+- Perform conversion of a luminance image into a RGBImage.
 This is a pure Matlab based implementation for graphics hardware that is not capable of supporting the imaging pipeline.

  Inputs:
     lum: luminance \(MxN matrix with values from 0 to 1\)
     ratio: blue to red ratio of the video switcher
-    trigger: when non\-zero, a trigger will be sent in current frame trigger=1 or 'top', the first line of image trigger=2 or 'auto',  the first line with non\-zero image trigger=3 or 'middle', the middle line of image If you omit ratio, you should give it in this code
+    trigger: when non-zero, a trigger will be sent in current frame trigger=1 or 'top', the first line of image trigger=2 or 'auto',  the first line with non-zero image trigger=3 or 'middle', the middle line of image If you omit ratio, you should give it in this code
  Output: RGB image \(MxNx3 matrix with values from 0 to 255\)

 RGBImage = PsychVideoSwitcher\('MapLuminanceToRGBCalibrated', lum, ratio, lut \[, trigger\]\)
-\- Perform conversion of a luminance image into a RGBImage.
+- Perform conversion of a luminance image into a RGBImage.
 This is a pure Matlab based implementation for graphics hardware that is not capable of supporting the imaging pipeline.